TRUSTING GOOGLE’S ADVICE

-Google SEO advice – Below are my thoughts in bold text to excerpts taken from a revealing article written by Nate Dame published on Search Engine Land.
+TRUSTING GOOGLE’S ADVICE | Below are excerpts from a revealing article written by Nate Dame on Search Engine Land.

 Nate states; Google often provides useful information to the SEO community, but columnist Nate Dame argues that ultimately, the company’s advice is in their best interest, not yours — so make sure you understand the nuances.

 In 2011, Google released an authorship feature in search.
-Most important authors with multiple high-quality, published pieces would become their own positive ranking factor for content attributed to them.
-It was an exciting change for both SEOs and writers.
-And Google expressed a long-term commitment to the feature on multiple occasions.
+Moreover, important authors with multiple high-quality, published pieces would become their own positive ranking factor for content attributed to them.
+Furthermore, this was an exciting change for both SEOs and writers.
+Above all, Google expressed a long-term commitment to the feature on multiple occasions.

 1. Benefit users or Google.